ManthanShah303/ElancoTest/README.md

 ## Environment Setup

 The development environment can be setup on windows.
-Please follwo the following steps: -
+Please follow the following steps: -

 A. Create a new folder on your system and pull the latest code from this repository
 B. Set the following environment variables : -

   #####Required
   1. CONTENTFUL_SPACE_ID -> Space Id of the associated app
   2. CONTENTFUL_MANAGEMENT_TOKEN -> A token set during Contentful Authentication